The Shape of Speed

 In contrast with the decades following World War II—when advanced aircraft and rocket designs propelled carmakers toward fanciful and impractical designs—the automobile designs in the pre-war period were more organic, emulating the classic teardrop shape thought, at that time, to be perfect for cheating the wind.
 The results were brought to life in cars with then-startling shapes that looked as though they were ready to be embraced and caressed.
 Even if they weren’t noticeably faster than their predecessors, they looked fast.
 In a few cases, the conservative public balked.
 Sales of well-known brands slipped, then recovered as consumers tentatively embraced and then accepted this brave new look.

-A few of the automotive marques featured in The Shape of Speed include Mercedes-Benz, which has restored one of the carmaker’s Stromlinienwagens (streamlined cars) from 1938, along with Porsche, Bugatti, BMW, Bentley, Voisin, Talbot-Lago, Adler, Cord, and Chrysler.
+A few of the automotive marques featured in The Shape of Speed include Mercedes-Benz, who have restored one of the carmaker’s Stromlinienwagens (streamlined cars) from 1938, along with Bugatti, BMW, Alfa Romeo, Voisin, Talbot-Lago, Delahaye, Cord and Chrysler.
 In addition, The Shape of Speed includes two motorcycles: a radically streamlined Henderson KJ and a BMW concept R7 motorcycle that was developed in the mid-1930s, lost for decades in a missing crate, recovered in 2005, and completely restored.

 The latest exhibition in the Portland Art Museum’s design series, The Shape of Speed is guest curated by Ken Gross, former director of the Petersen Automotive Museum in Los Angeles.
 Gross previously curated the Museum’s 2011 exhibition The Allure of the Automobile, which enthralled visitors with its lavish presentation of automobiles as kinetic art—a form of rolling sculpture.
 With this new exhibition, the Museum opens the door to another fascinating exploration of automotive design.

-The Shape of Speed: Streamlined Automobiles and Motorcycles, 1930–1942 will be accompanied by a catalogue and a range of related programs and events.
+The Shape of Speed: Streamlined Automobiles and Motorcycles, 1930–1942 is accompanied by a range of related programs and events, as well as a catalogue.
+For more information and updates, please visit portlandartmuseum.org.

 Organized by the Portland Art Museum.
 Guest curated by Ken Gross.